-Financial assets not included under 'Loans and advances to customers' as they are not directly related to commercial lending.
+3Financial assets not included under 'Loans and advances to customers' as they are not directly related to commercial lending.

-The amount of the repos (before offsetting) is virtually identical to the amount of the underlying assets (that have been lent out), with the assets being partly reflected on the balance sheet and partly obtained through reverse repo transactions.
+4The amount of the repos is virtually identical to the amount of the underlying assets (that have been lent out), with the assets being partly reflected on the balance sheet and partly obtained through reverse repo transactions 8Financial liabilities not included under deposits from customers as they are not directly related to commercial deposit acquisition.